Fisheries management decisions

-Fisheries and Oceans Canada (DFO) manages fisheries in accordance with the roles and responsibilities outlined in the Fisheries Act, using credible, science-based, affordable and effective practices.
-Key priorities for fisheries management in Canada include:
+Fisheries and Oceans Canada manages fisheries in accordance with the Fisheries Act, using credible, science-based, affordable and effective practices.
+Learn about our priorities for fisheries management and find past fisheries decisions.

-Fisheries decisions set out the management measures in place for a specific fishing season and are generally divided by species (or group of species) and fishing area.
-Information included in a fisheries decision may include:
+Fisheries decisions set out the management measures for a specific fishing season.
+They’re generally divided by species (or group of species) and fishing area.
+Information in a fisheries decision may include:

-Certain fisheries are managed through multi-year Integrated Fisheries Management Plans.
-In this case, seasonal adjustments may be made through the fisheries decision process and listed here.
+Certain fisheries are managed through multi-year Integrated fisheries management plans.
+In this case, seasonal adjustments may be made through the fisheries decision process and listed on this page.

-Visit the Fisheries Openings and Closures page for ongoing fisheries management updates including variation orders and prohibition orders.
-The Fisheries Renewal section of the site also contains important information about fisheries management, including access and allocation to resources within Canada’s fisheries.
+The Commercial fisheries section of the site also contains information about fisheries management, including access and allocation to resources within Canada’s fisheries.

 - Date modified: